php-kit/composer-bower-plugin/README.md

 #### Target installation directory

 The dependencies will be installed on `vendor/bower_components` by default.
-You can customize that location via the `extra.bower.directory` setting.
+You can customize that location via a `.bowerrc` file.
+Refer to the Bower documentation.

-> `extra.bower.directory` is valid only on the main `composer.json`.

-> `.bowerrc` files are not supported.

 ### Running

 The plugin updates bower dependencies whenever one or more packages are installed or removed.

 You may then copy the relevant source code files from the installation directory to a public web directory, using your favorite build tool.

+##### The following information refers to functionality that is not yet available

 To automate that process, `composer-bower-plugin` exposes a hook for running your build script.